Frequently Asked Questions

 How long is the GMAT or GRE score valid?

-Your test score should be valid for 5 years.
-It should have been taken on or before August 1, 2015.
+Your test score is valid for 5 years.
+It should have been taken on or after August 1, 2017.

 Do I need to send my official test score?

 During the application process, you can upload an unofficial test score report.
 However, positive admissions decisions will not be made until your test score has been received by the USC Graduate Admissions Office.